CrisSangrador/CrisSangrador/README.md

 I have learned Python, SQL (MySQL) for database management.
 I also have experience with Pandas for data manipulation and analysis, NumPy for numerical computation in Python, and Seaborn/Matplotlib for data visualization.
 I'm also familiar with Scikit-Learn for machine learning methods.
 Finally, I've worked with Tableau to create interactive visualizations and dashboards.

- #### What I'm working on ✨ :
-I'm currently working on perfecting the above-mentioned skills with a personal project that included ETL, cleaning and data visualization!